GDaMan00/HackWorkshop1/README.md

 Examples of selecting elements
 ```
-/* You can target it using one of its CSS classes */
+/* Selecting by class */
 .class1 { }

-/* or its name */
+/* Selecting by name */
 div { }

-/* or its id */
+/* Selecting by id */
 #anID { }

-/* or using the fact that it has an attribute! */
+/* Selecting by attribute */
 [attr] { font-size:smaller; }

-/* or that the attribute has a specific value */
+/* Selecting by an attribute's value */
 [attr='value'] { font-size:smaller; }

-/* You can select an element which is a child of another element */
+/* Selecting the child of another element */
 div.some-parent > .class-name { }

-/* or a descendant of another element.
-Children are the direct descendants of
+/* Selecting descendant of another element */
-   their parent element, only one level down the tree.
-Descendants can be any
-   level down the tree. */
 div.some-parent .class-name { }

-/* You may also select an element based on its adjacent sibling */
+/* Selecting by adjacent siblings */
 .i-am-just-before + .this-element { }

-/* or any sibling preceding it */
+/* Selecting by preceding elements */
 .i-am-any-element-before ~ .this-element { }

-/* for example, when the cursor hovers over an element */
-selector:hover { }
 ```

 ### CSS Order of Precedence

-In css selectors can override other selectors based on specificity
+In CSS, selectors can override other selectors based on specificity

-Specificity Rule(Greatest to Least)
+Specificity Rule (Most to Least)

 1 Inline styles - styling the html directly on the html element